 At Inland Detox, we understand that addiction to heroin, prescription drugs and drugs like suboxone, intended to help people taper from heroin use, are at some of the highest levels in history.
 Our approach to our clients is one of compassionate understanding.
 Our suboxone detox treatment goals are to accurately assess each client admitted to us as individuals to create the best treatment plan possible, to help our clients decrease the severity of their withdrawal symptoms so they find the strength within themselves to complete the detox process and to help our clients to develop an effective discharge plan.
 Our typical discharge planning process for those who need to detox from suboxone includes intensive outpatient or inpatient suboxone rehab and long-term group therapy and/or individualized therapy.
 While both group and individual therapy are part of our detox program, they only begin to deal with the underlying causes of your addiction; these services are meant to be a lead-in to either residential addiction treatment or intensive outpatient therapy to fully process and manage the factors that led you to addiction in the first place.
 Detoxing from suboxone is just the beginning of the suboxone rehab process.
 At Inland Detox, we provide our clients with long-term, achievable treatment planning so they have the best possible chance of long-term success.

 If you or someone you know is addicted to suboxone and are interested in safely detoxing from it, please call Inland Detox today at (888) 739-8296.
-Our Admissions Advisors will help you understand the admissions process, they can help you with all of your insurance questions and coordinate safe travel to and from our suboxone detox center.
+Our Admissions Advisors will help you understand the admissions process, they can help you with all of your questions about our suboxone detox center.

 Client assessment is a multi-stage process that begins when you first call and continues during the onsite intake process.
 When you call Inland Detox you’ll speak to an Admissions Advisor that will help you understand the admissions process.
 They’ll ask you about your needs and help you determine if Inland Detox is a right fit for you.
 Upon admission, you’ll be assessed by staff that will identify your immediate needs and they will work with clinical staff to design a custom treatment plan.